ValeriaeWasTaken/Material-UI-Reborn/README.md

 - [ ] Viper bar has some artifacts when using minimal bars.

 ---
-### v12 | Small fixes
+### v13 | 7.5 Compat and some changes
+- Icons added for beastmaster
+- Chocobos, Pets, and Summons icons revamped and are now fully color customizable
+- "Gilded" Option for class/job icons removed.
-- Dawntrail Allied societies now have proper icons.
+- Gunbreaker extra charges now have proper UI
-- Strategy Board now has proper buttons.